Mushymato/HaveMoreKids/README.md

 ### Single Parenthood

 Once you have two house upgrades, you can adopt a kid from the adoption registry at Harvey's Clinic even if you aren't married.
 Content packs may also add custom kids that are only available via adoption here.

+### Kids Playing Outside

+Once the kids reaches toddler age, they will go out to the farm in the morning and wander around the farm, then return to the house by 1900.
+By default, the kids will only go out when it is not raining, custom kids may have special rules.

 ### Specific Custom Kid